replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### Improvements

 - Adds [KOTS add-on](https://kurl.sh/docs/add-ons/kotsadm) version 1.70.1.
-- Helm is no longer installed unless the experimental Helm charts feature is in use.
+- Does not install Helm unless the experimental Helm charts feature is in use.

 ## Release v2022.05.16-0